IntegralParts/coding-standards/README.md

 ### Unit sizing

-Use `rem`s to size fonts.
+Whenever possible, use `rem`s to size fonts.
 These will take into account the user's font size setting ([this research from 2006 suggests around 10% of people have changed it](http://archive.oreilly.com/pub/post/more_statistics_on_user_clicks.html)).

 Avoid the `font-size: 62.5%` hack to ensure that a `(r)em` unit equates to 10px.
 Never change the font size of the root element from its default of 100%/16px.
 Far more elements are 16px than 10px, so this way we have to specify the sizes of fewer things.
 This is where the cascade excels.

 Use unitless line-heights.
+Instead use values like `1.25`.

 If not using flexbox or css columns / grids, use percentages for fluid layouts and components.